cromemcos/public/README.md

 - The resources provided are for non commercial and non profit usage only

+- You agree not to take any legal action against me or to help facilitate to have any legal action taken against me

-- You agree not to sue me or to request any money from me for any documents or data contained theirin
+- You agree not to request any money from me for any documents or data contained theirin

 - You agree to work cooperatively to enhance these contents